UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 :download:`sherlock.txt  <./sherlock.txt>`.

 And a shorter copy for testing (a paragraph from one of the stories, "A Scandal in Bohemia"):

-..
-My apologies for the addendums, if deemed unnecessary.
-I just had to know which stories these were.

 :download:`sherlock_small.txt  <./sherlock_small.txt>`.